Coming up next, our final news roundup and information overload hour.

 And in the process, they're making life unsafe for law-abiding citizens.

-I mean, Donald Trump's offering to do it for free right now by sending in the National Guard, and you see the reluctance, resistance, fierce resistance to towards keeping citizens safe.
+I mean, Donald Trump's offering to do it for free right now by sending in the National Guard.

-Well, is it possible that rather than I mean I understand that point that you're saying, which is it possible they want to use the money just for the illegals or protesters or whatever?
+Well, is it possible that rather than, I mean, I understand that point that you're saying, which is it possible they want to use the money just for the illegals or protesters or whatever?

-You know, I I just cannot understand anybody that wouldn't want to keep somebody in prison that deserves to be in prison.
+You know, I just cannot understand anybody that wouldn't want to keep somebody in prison that deserves to be in prison.

-It's a whole mind it's a whole mindset.
+It's a whole mindset.

 It's very hard for common sense people to understand that because it makes no sense.